akeyo03/phase_2-project/README.md

 Independent and dependent variables will be identified from the various datasets.
 Methods such as r-squared will be used to interpret what percentage of the dependent variable is explained from the prediction, f-statistic and p-value.

+##### 1. Dataset tn.movie_budgets.csv.gz
+For this datasets we shall define the independent and dependent variables.
+The independent variable is production budget and the dependent variables are domestic gross and world wide gross.

+We shall visualize the independent variable with each of the dependent variables and create a linear relationship for both of them.

 ## Conclusion